Accommodation

 ROOMMATES

 All students will receive their roommate information UPON ARRIVAL into Seville.
 All students are housed with other students studying abroad at SAIIE.
 Each student will have 1 to 3 roommates.
 Students can list another student on the program they wish to house with on their accommodation questionnaire located in their online application.
-NO roommate information is released prior to arrival.

 LOCATION